Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 #### 2. Set Up Azure AI Vision Face API
 - Go to the [Azure Portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesFace) and create a new **Face** resource.
-- After deployment, navigate to the resource and copy the **Endpoint URL** and one of the **Keys** from the "Keys and Endpoint" section.
+- After deployment, navigate to the resource and copy the **Endpoint URL** and one of the **Key** from the "Keys and Endpoint" section.
 - You will set the following environment variables in your [configuration](.vscode/mcp-bp.json):
   - `FACE_ENDPOINT`: The endpoint URL of your Azure Face API deployment.
   - `FACE_API_KEY` : The API key for your Azure Face API resource.